Can 'Find my Phone' Help Find You Help?April 27, 2016

 There are some “big brother” concerns with geo-locating technology – and the capability is a bit of divisive issue among those who believe in and fight for privacy rights.
 Who should have control of the technology?
 How can you be sure you’re not broadcasting – or someone is not tracking – your location when you’re not looking to share it?
 These are just a few of the questions that are confronting the innovation.

 Find my Phone is far from the only geo-locating app available.
 Facebook, Google, Twitter and other social media site can approximate your phone’s location – with your permission – but lack the precision of Find my Phone.
-On-Star is a service that’s popular for helping lost motorists orient themselves, assisting drivers accident response, and even locating vehicles suspected of being involved with accidents and having an unresponsive driver.
+On-Star is a service that’s popular for helping lost motorists orient themselves, assisting drivers accident response, and even locating vehicles suspected of being involved in accidents and having an unresponsive driver.
 Additionally, in very clearly outlined emergency scenarios – including when a 911 call is placed from a phone or there is a missing person case – a carrier can help determine the location of a phone, and potentially its owner, by using a complicated process called Assisted GPS.
 This involves tracking your phone’s GPS chip and using cell site triangulation to hone in on a specific location.

 Today, Find my Phone is in the headlines because it helped to save the life of a driver by fluke and solid police work more than anything else.
-The evolution of geo-location technology, and the role it may play in accident response and missing person location, is still up in the air.
+The evolution of geolocation technology and the role it may play in accident response and missing person location is still up in the air.
 For now, it’s simply there to help us find our phones, restaurants, hotels and more.